Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 [Index](#Index)
 - - - -
 ## **<ins>JavaScript_Redevelopment_&_Validation</ins>**
-AS part of the project update, there was extensive rewrite and testing of the JavaScript.
-To help improve the performance of the site, the JS was reduces in size by removing some unused script and reducing the number of functions.
+As part of the project update, there was extensive rewrite and testing of the JavaScript.
+To help improve the performance of the site, the JS was reduced in size by removing some unused script and reducing the number of functions.
 For example, in the previous version the expand / collapse of text was driven by functions that were repeated (with a different name) each time they were used, in this Version the six functions were reduced to one function that used parameters that came from the HTML file with if / else if statement to provide the same level of functionality with the reduced number of functions.

-As part of the cycle of development, the JS was regularly passed through JSHint, where last time it was not used which resulted in many errors, some very basic syntax errors and others more functions.
+As part of the cycle of development, the JS was regularly passed through JSHint, where as last time it was not used which resulted in many errors, some very basic syntax errors and others more functional.

 <img src="/assets/readmeAssets/JSHint_Report.jpg">